Where To Eat Breakfast In Barcelona?

-WE KNOW THE BEST BREAKFAST PLACES!
+WE KNOW THE BEST BARCELONA BREAKFAST PLACES!

 Breakfast is the most important meal of the day (especially if you have a morning tour!).
 But while many hotels include breakfast with the room, others might not, and then staying at the hotel can be really expensive.
 Plus breakfast time is a wonderful time to watch the locals get ready for their day.

 Pastry-makers since 1929, it was the first local to offer cafeteria and a tea room in the city, and now it’s a classic.
 Before getting a table, check out their displays and make a mental note of what are you going to order: one of their sweet pasties, one of their savory quiches, one of their mini-sandwiches…?
 Then seat down and they’ll come to the table to get your order.
 Even if you don’t want to have breakfast, just take a look inside: it’s a trip to back the past!

 If you are visiting the Boqueria Market the first thing that day, make sure to have breakfast in this busy bar.
 Many locals go their for a esmorzar de forquilla (“fork breakfast”, that is a heavy breakfast that is almost as complete as lunch): omelet, tripe, cap-i-pota offal stew, oxtail…

 Aside from Cacaolat, their specialties are the suís (hot chocolate with whipped cream), “mallorquina” milk (boiled with cinnamon and lemon zest, served cold), cheese cake, and mató riccotta with honey.
 This is also one of our favorite breakfast places for churros and hot chocolate.

 Café de l’Òpera